Jo Ann Davis: Early life and education

 Jo Ann Sides was born in Rowan County, North Carolina, but lived in Virginia starting when she was nine years old.
 She graduated from Kecoughtan High School in Hampton, Virginia.
 Davis attended Hampton Roads Business College.

-Career
+Political career

 Davis worked in real estate before she was elected to the Virginia House of Delegates in 1997.
 She was re-elected in 1999.

+Congressional campaigns

 In 2000, 1st District Representative Herbert H. Bateman, a 72-year-old incumbent, announced his retirement because of health concerns.
 He died on September 11, 2000.
 Davis ran for and won the Republican nomination to succeed him, despite Governor Jim Gilmore's having endorsed her primary opponent; she beat out four other opponents in the primary.
 In November 2000, she received 58% of the vote to win the seat, defeating Democrat Lawrence A. Davies, and Independents Sharon A. Wood and Josh Billings.